Florence Steelers: History

 The Steelers' home–opener was on Friday, April 16, 1948, at American Legion Stadium.
-The McClenaghan High School band performed and a first pitch was thrown out by Mayor James (Red) Maxwell in pre–game ceremonies.
-2,591 were in attendance for the night game as the Steelers lost to Fayetteville Cubs 8–4.
+The McClenaghan High School band performed, and a first pitch was thrown out by Mayor James (Red) Maxwell in pre–game ceremonies.
+2,591 were in attendance for the night game as the Steelers lost to Fayetteville Cubs by the score of 8–4.
 The Steelers defeated Fayetteville the next night 2–1, with 620 in attendance.

-On June 12, 1948, the team was in last place with a record of 22–38, when Motto was replaced as manager by James Martin.
+On June 12, 1948, the team was in last place with a record of 22–38, when George Motto was replaced as manager by James Martin.

 In their first season of play, the Florence Steelers finished last in the Tri–State League regular season.
-The Steelers ended the 1948 season with a record of 50–95, placing 8th in the standings, with Motto and Martin serving as managers during the season.
+The Steelers ended the 1948 season with a record of 50–95, placing eighth in the standings, with Motto and Martin serving as managers during the season.
 James Martin would remain manager for the remainder of the franchise.
-The Steelers finished 44.5 games behind the 1st place Asheville Tourists and did not qualify for the playoffs.
+The Steelers finished 44.5 games behind the first place Asheville Tourists and did not qualify for the playoffs.

 The 1949 Florence Steelers won both the Tri–State League regular season pennant and the league championship.
 Florence ended Tri–State League regular season with a record of 87–59, placing 1st and finishing 2.0 games ahead of the 2nd place Spartanburg Peaches as James Martin returned as manager.
 In the playoffs, Florence defeated the Rock Hill Chiefs 3 games to 2 and advanced.
 The Steelers won the championship by defeating the Spartanburg Peaches 4 games to 2 in the Finals.

 Steeler pitcher Mel Fisher was named the Tri–State League Most Valuable player in 1949.
 Fisher won 31 total games: 27 in the regular season and 4 in the playoffs.
 Fisher threw 351 innings in the regular season, pitching in 55 games with 25 complete games.

 Following their championship season of 1949, the Steelers' ownership announced the team was for sale.
 An effort by the citizens of Florence was organized to sell stock at $25.00 per share to purchase the team.
 Fred Martschink personally purchased the team in December 1949, before the local investor group raised enough capital to purchase the team from Martschink in February, 1950.

 The 1950 season saw the franchise struggle financially and on August 31, 1950, the ownership group turned the franchise over to the league.
 The final game of the season was a home game that ended in a 10–2 win over the Sumter Chicks.

 In their final season of play, the Steelers did not qualify for the 1950 Tri–State League playoffs.
-The Florence Steelers ended the 1950 Tri–State League regular season with a record of 63–83 to place 7th, finishing.
-25.5 games behind the 1st place Knoxville Smokies.
+The Florence Steelers ended the 1950 Tri–State League regular season with a record of 63–83 to place seventh, finishing.
+25.5 games behind the first place Knoxville Smokies.
 The Steelers scored 575 total runs, last in the league.
 Player/manager James Martin led the team with a .306 batting average.